 In the SGI implementation of MPI, all pending communications involving an MPI process must be complete before the process calls MPI\Finalize.
 If there are any pending send or recv requests that are unmatched or not completed, the application hangs in MPI\Finalize.
-For more details, see the MPI Standard.
+For more details, see section 7.5 of the MPI Standard.

-If the application uses the MPI remote memory access (RMA) spawn functionality described in the MPI RMA standard, there are additional considerations.
+If the application uses the MPI-2 spawn functionality described in Chapter 5 of the MPI-2 Standard, there are additional considerations.
 In the SGI implementation, all MPI processes are connected.
-The MPI RMA standard defines what is meant by connected processes.
-When the MPI RMA spawn functionality is used, MPI\Finalize is collective over all connected processes.
+Section 5.5.4 of the MPI-2 Standard defines what is meant by connected processes.
+When the MPI-2 spawn functionality is used, MPI\Finalize is collective over all connected processes.
 Thus all MPI processes, both launched on the command line, or subsequently spawned, synchronize in MPI\Finalize.